NordThing/ECGAnalysis/README.md

 Latest update: 2022-10-08
+# ECGAnalysis - GOAL
+1. Use latest Angular framework to build the frontend
+2. Use latest WFDB for python to build the backend

 # ECGAnalysis
 Collecting information about differents types and trying to use already existing software.
 We will build a backend and a frontend with the capabilites to review the waveforms and do beat annotations.